 What Type Of Wine Is Pinot Noir

-The Pinot Noir grape is a variety of the species Vitus vinefera,, which includes all grape varieties.
-It is a very ancient species, genetically only a generation or two removed from the wild grape species it came from.
-Its’ exact origins are lost to antiquity, but it seems to have grown in the Burgundy region of France as far back as can be determined.
-It was first described in writing in the 1st Century in Columella’s De re Rustica.
-There is some speculation that the grape was grown in northern Belgium first, then transported to France by the Roman legions.
+The Pinot Noir grape is a variety of the species Vitis vinifera, which includes all grape varieties.
+It is a very ancient species, genetically only a generation or two removed from the wild grape species it descended from.
+Its exact origins are lost to antiquity, but it seems to have been grown in the Burgundy region of France for as long as history can determine.
+It was first described in writing in the 1st century in Columella’s De re Rustica.
+Some speculate that the grape was originally cultivated in northern Belgium before being transported to France by the Roman legions.

 Pinot Noir is a varietal red wine made from the Pinot Noir grape.
-The name comes from two french words meaning “pine”, and “black”.
-It probably got the name from the fact that it grows in tight clusters resembling pine cones, and it is a dark purple-colored grape.
+The name comes from two French words meaning “pine” and “black.”
+It likely got this name because the grapes grow in tight clusters that resemble pine cones, and the fruit itself is dark purple.

-Pinot Noir grapes grow in cooler regions all around the world, but the most famous come from the Burgundy region in France.
-The Pinot Noir grape produces some of the finest wines available, but it is very difficult to cultivate, and making wine from them tests the talents of even the most expert wine-makers.
+Pinot Noir grapes thrive in cooler regions worldwide, but the most famous examples come from the Burgundy region in France.
+While Pinot Noir produces some of the finest wines available, it is very difficult to cultivate, and making wine from these grapes challenges even the most expert winemakers.
 It is a very unforgiving grape.

-The leaves of the Pinot Noir are smaller than Cabernet Sauvignon, but larger than the Syrah.
-The plants produce very narrow trunks and branches.
-They are extremely sensitive to light exposure, crop density (they must be kept at a low-yield), soil types, pruning techniques, and many other factors.
-The fruit has a thin skin, making them very susceptible to Bunch Rot, and other fungal diseases, as well as damage from insects, birds, and other animals.
-The vines, in particular, are susceptible to Downy Mildew, Leaf Roll, Fan Leaf, and other ailments.
-These factors make this the most difficult grape variety to successfully cultivate.
+The leaves of Pinot Noir are smaller than those of Cabernet Sauvignon but larger than those of Syrah.
+The plants produce narrow trunks and branches, and they are extremely sensitive to light exposure, crop density (they must be kept at low yields), soil types, pruning techniques, and many other factors.
+The fruit has a thin skin, making it very susceptible to bunch rot and other fungal diseases, as well as damage from insects, birds, and other animals.
+The vines are particularly vulnerable to downy mildew, leaf roll, fan leaf, and other ailments.
+These factors make Pinot Noir one of the most difficult grape varieties to successfully cultivate.

-When the grapes are harvested, the battle is still not over.
+When the grapes are harvested, the challenge is far from over.
 In the winery, the grapes are as touchy as nitroglycerin.
-They are super-sensitive to fermentation methods, yeast strains, temperature, light, humidity, and are extremely reflective of their terroir (regional characteristics), with grapes grown in different regions producing completely different flavors.
-Making Pinot Noir wine is a labor of love.
+They are super-sensitive to fermentation methods, yeast strains, temperature, light, and humidity, and are highly reflective of their terroir (the regional characteristics of the land).
+Grapes grown in different regions can produce completely different flavors.
+Making Pinot Noir wine is truly a labor of love.

-Generally speaking, Pinot Noir wines are especially good with poultry, beef, pork, fish, ham, lamb and game meats, depending on its’ terroir.
+Generally speaking, Pinot Noir wines pair wonderfully with poultry, beef, pork, fish, ham, lamb, and game meats, depending on the wine’s terroir.
 It works well with creamy sauces, spicy dishes such as pasta with marinara, or even enchiladas.
 It is arguably one of the most versatile wines there is.

-Pinot Noir is usually consumed young, within a year of production.
-Aging can mellow the fruitiness, and bring out more of the earthy overtones, but due to the ‘touchy’ nature of the grape, long aging is risky.
+Pinot Noir is typically consumed young, within a year of production.
+Aging can mellow the fruitiness and bring out more earthy flavors, but due to the “touchy” nature of the grape, long aging is risky.
 Five years is the recommended limit.

 Share: